dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 Each form group includes a **\<label>** that displays the name of each class property.
 The `Display` attributes in the `FileUpload` model provide the display values for the labels.
 For example, the `UploadPublicSchedule` property's display name is set with `[Display(Name="Public Schedule")]` and thus displays "Public Schedule" in the label when the form renders.

 Each form group includes a validation **\<span>**.
-If the user's input fails to meet the property attributes set in the `FileUpload` class, the model fails to validate.
+If the user's input fails to meet the property attributes set in the `FileUpload` class or if any of the `ProcessSchedule` method file validation checks fail, the model fails to validate.
 When model validation fails, a helpful validation message is rendered to the user.
 For example, the `Title` property is annotated with `[Required]` and `[StringLength(60, MinimumLength = 3)]`.
 If the user fails to supply a title, they receive a message indicating that a value is required.
 If the user enters a value less than three characters or more than sixty characters, they receive a message indicating that the value has an incorrect length.
+If a file is provided that has no content, a message appears indicating that the file is empty.

 ## Add the code-behind file